jaredkrinke/AvoisionJS/README.md

 AvoisionJS
 ==========

-HTML port of Avoision (a fast-paced block-dodging game).
+HTML5 port of Avoision (a fast-paced block-dodging game).